pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

 Application object
 ==================

-In general, you will need one, and only one, instance of your application object in each process.
+In general you need one, and only one, instance of your application object in each process.

-If your eventsourcing application object has any policies, then constructing more than one instance of the application will causes the event handlers to be subscribed more than once, which won't work.
+If your eventsourcing application object has any policies, then constructing more than one instance of the application causes the policy event handlers to be subscribed more than once, so for example more than one attempt will be made to save each event, which won't work.

-One possible arrangement (see below) is to have a module with a variable and two functions.
+To make sure there in only one instance of your application object in each process, one possible arrangement (see below) is to have a module with a variable and two functions.
 The first function constructs the application object and assigns it to the variable, and can be called from a suitable hook or signal designed for setting things up before any requests are handled.
 A second function returns the application object assigned to the variable, and can be called by any request or task handlers that depend on the application's services.
 An alternative to having separate "init" and "get" functions is having one function that does lazy initialization of the application object when first requested.

 Although the first function below must be called only once, the second function may be called many times.
 The example functions below have been written relatively strictly, so that ``init_application()`` will raise an exception if it has already been called, and ``get_application()`` will raise an exeception if ``init_application()`` has not been called.

 .. code:: python